-I think there's a lot [that impacts on the status of the profession].
-But salary, I think, is very important, because these days the salary for a teacher who starts work is just a little bit above the lowest salary in the country.
+Figure 5.3.2: Variability of responses on the Impact of employment conditions on the status of the teaching profession little bit above the lowest salary in the country.
 So, it's not, you know, you don't earn that much after university, and you've got a really huge responsibility at work because you are responsible for someone's children.

-^{} The scale ranges from zero for 'Very negative impact' to 100 for 'Very positive impact.'
+The scale ranges from zero for 'Very negative impact' to 100 for 'Very positive impact.'